 9. Bend and stretch

-There is plenty of evidence to suggest that practising some form of prenatal yoga, pilates and/or general exercise can help you to manage general pregnancy aches and pains.
+There is plenty of evidence to suggest that practising some form of prenatal yoga, palates and/or general exercise can help you to manage general pregnancy aches and pains.
 In addition to helping your overall mobility, regular pregnancy-specific stretching and movement can help prevent and relieve back, hip and pelvis pain associated with the additional weight and pressure caused by your growing bump.
-Our Birth Beat Ultimate Prenatal Program includes an entire module dedicated to Prenatal Yoga as well as pregnancy stretches and a guided relaxation.
+Our Birth Beat Ultimate Online Birth Course includes an entire module dedicated to Prenatal Yoga as well as pregnancy stretches and a guided relaxation.
 The perfect pregnancy hack that you can do from the comfort of home at any time, as often as you like!

 10. Relieve growing pains